danesparza/domainname-parser/README.md

 Usage
 -----------

 Using the component is simple.
-Just use the constructor or the static 'TryParse' method and pass in the complete host name string.
+Just use the constructor or the static `TryParse` method and pass in the complete host name string.
 The component will return the parsed domain in a DomainName component.
 It's as simple as that:

     // Try parsing a 'wildcard' domain
     if (DomainName.TryParse("photos.verybritish.co.uk", out outDomain))